Locations:

 Heinz Bodies

-Heinz bodies are tiny dots in red blood cells that are visible when cells are viewed under a microscope.
+Heinz bodies look like tiny dots in red blood cells when they’re stained with a special dye and viewed with a microscope.
+In real-time, they’re pieces of damaged hemoglobin.
 Heinz bodies may be a sign of serious blood disorders.
+Or they may mean you’re taking a medicine that’s stressing your red blood cells.

 Overview